Robert Smock

 Robert Mumford Smock (October 21, 1908 – April 22, 1986) was an American scientist and a professor at Cornell University.
-Known for his research for over two decades in the field of controlled atmosphere, which led to the use of controlled atmosphere rooms in the United States in the 1950s and later throughout the world.
+Known for his research for over two decades in the field of controlled atmosphere cold storage, which led to the use of controlled atmosphere rooms in the United States in the 1950s and later throughout the world.
 The method he developed made it possible to extend the shelf life of fruits, especially apples throughout the year.

 Biography

-Smock was born in 1908 in Erie, Pennsylvania, to his father Grant Hibberd Smock, a dentist and his mother Frances Gibson Smock, a housewife the fifth of six brothers and sisters.
-He grew up on a farm and wanted to become a farmer.
-Smock studied agriculture in college and then went on to study for a doctorate at the University of California, Davis.
-Soon after he accepted a position at Cornell University where he led a career of over fifty years as a researcher in the field of pomology (study of fruits).
+Smock was born in 1908 in Erie, Pennsylvania, to his father Grant Hibbard Smock, a dentist, and his mother Frances Mumford Smock, a housewife.
+He was the third of six brothers and sisters.
+He spent summers on a farm and wanted to become a farmer.
+Smock studied agriculture in college and then went on to study for a doctorate at Ohio State University.
+After an initial teaching stint at the University of California, Davis he accepted a position at Cornell University where he led a career of over fifty years as a researcher in the field of pomology (study of fruits).